Hardik-26/Multiple-Picture-Clicker-/README.md

  command to execute the program (CMD) -  python "Multiple Image collector".py "destination folder name" "NO. of pictures you want to take"

- command example- python "Multiple Image collector".py Myiamges 100
+ command example- python "Multiple Image collector".py MyIamges 100

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------